Moving to Australia from New Zealand?

 Even though you can hit the ground running when it comes to work in Australia, it’s not the same with loans and finance.
 Find below the process of car ownership in Australia from whoa to go.
-That means a smooth experience, no hassles, and you get to explore the land Down Under quicker than you can say g’day, mate!
+That means a smooth experience with no hassles, and you get to explore the land down under quicker than you can say g’day, mate!

 First things first – can you even legally drive in Australia?
-Yes – you can use your NZ licence on Aussie roads for up to three months before you need to transfer it over to an Australian licence.
-Each state and territory has its own motoring authority, so you need to consult with them when it comes to transferring your licence over.
-You can click here for all the relevant links to the authorities
+Yes – you can use your NZ licence on Aussie roads for up to three months before transferring it to an Australian licence.
+Each state and territory has its own motoring authority, so you need to consult with them when transferring your licence.
+You can click here for all the relevant links to the authorities.

-You will need to prove your identity with a passport or birth certificate as well as a supplementary document such as a bank statement, Medicare card, or utility bill (as long as they are within 12 months of issue.)
+You will need to prove your identity with a passport or birth certificate as well as a supplementary document such as a bank statement, Medicare card, or utility bill (as long as they are within 12 months of issue).
 You must show ORIGINAL documents; copies and certified copies are not accepted.
-Costs of transferring your licence vary from state to state but rarely exceed $100AUD or so.
+The costs of transferring your licence vary from state to state but rarely exceed $100AUD or so.

 If you come to Australia as a New Zealand citizen, you will be given a Special Category Visa (SCV) Subclass 444.
 This grants you the right to work, study, or visit Australia for as long as you remain a citizen of New Zealand.
 NZ citizens who have been living in Australia for more than four years are now (as of 1 July 2023) eligible to apply directly for Australian citizenship.
 You will not have to apply for permanent residency.